List of Deadman Wonderland characters: Kyoko Kasuga

 Kyoko Kasuga is a prison guard in Deadman Wonderland who was the personal assistant of Makina.
-She is implied to be a lesbian or bisexual with an apparent large crush on Makina.
+She holds a large sense of admiration for Makina, which is implied to be romantic.
 Though it is unknown whether Makina reciprocates or is even aware of her feelings, she apparently has strong feelings of trust towards Kyōko.
-Enough to bring her along while searching for top secret information relating to G-Block.
+Enough to bring her along while searching for top secret information relating to G-Ward.
 Kyōko is occasionally used as a comic relief character.

 Rei Takashima

 Dr. Rei Takashima is a physician who works at Deadman Wonderland.
-She was charged with the duty of removing the specific parts of the Deadmen that lose in Carnival Corpse and had survived (she removes the parts without applying anesthetic to the Deadman) where she shows off a sadistic side when doing it as seen when she surgically removed Senji's right eye.
-Of course Rei also becomes enraged when she doesn't get to remove a non-regenerative organ as seen when Nagi had secretly rigged the macabre slot machine so that she would have to cut off Minatsuki's hair.
+She was charged with the duty of removing the specific parts of the Deadmen that lose in Carnival Corpse and had survived (she removes the parts without applying anesthetic to the Deadman) where she shows off a sadistic side when doing it.
+Of course Rei also becomes enraged when she doesn't get to remove a non-regenerative organ.
 Rei was the one who told Ganta about the live-saving candy after Tamaki collapsed the tower on Ganta and Rei patched Ganta up.
 After Senji was defeated by Ganta, Rei showed off her sadistic side when she was ordered to remove Senji's right eye while even licking her lips at the same time.
+She later got frustrated when Nagi rigged the macabre slot machine so that she would only cut off Minatsuki's hair.
 Rei later helped Tamaki with his experiment that involved the Forgeries where she gave Azami Midō her Snake Branch of Sin, making her a Forgery.
 She even experimented on Ganta after Tamaki had the Forgeries bring Ganta to him.
 While in her laboratory near the end of the "Revolt Arc," Rei is killed by an unknown being (most likely the Wretched Egg).